mswhitby/classroom/_docs/classes/3rd.md

     - Complete **Spelling With Bee**.

 - **If you're already logged in** and cannot find the assignment, you can use this [link](https://studio.code.org/s/spelling-bee-2021).

+### 2. Cardboard Kids

+- If you're working on a Cardboard Kid and did not finish yesterday, you may continue working on your Cardbord Kid

 ### 3. Journal